-(b) The limitations provided in this article do not apply to a disposition of community property between the spouses.
+- (b) Subject to Section 5125.220, the limitations provided in this article apply whether or not title to the property is held in the name of only one spouse. - (c) The limitations provided in this article do not apply to a disposition of community property between the spouses.

-Comment.
-Subdivision (a) of Section 5125.210 continues the substance of the last portion of former Section 5125(a), which gave either spouse absolute power of disposition of community personal property.
-Subdivision (a) is subject to exceptions stated in this article, including the requirement of joinder for disposition of community real property.
-Section 5125.230 (disposition of real property).
-In addition to the specific limitations on the power of disposition provided in this article, a spouse is subject to the overriding requirement of good faith in the management and control of the community property.
-Section 5125.130.
-For the power of testamentary disposition of community property, see Probate Code Section 6101.
+Subdivision (a) of Section 5125.210 continues the substance of the last portion of former Section 5125(a), which gave either spouse absolute power of disposition of community personal Subdivision (a) is subject to exceptions stated in this article, including the requirement of joinder for disposition of Section 5125.230 (disposition of real community real property.
+In addition to the specific limitations on the power of property). disposition provided in this article, a spouse is subject to the overriding requirement of good faith in the management and control of Section 5125.130.
+For the the community property. power testamentary disposition of community property, see Probate Code Section 6101.